opencpn-radar-pi/radar_pi/README.md

 ###Build on Mac OS X:

+XCode can be downloaded from the App Store.

-Tools: Can be installed either manually or from Homebrew (http://brew.sh)
+Tools: Can be installed either manually or from Homebrew (http://brew.sh).
+Homebrew is _highly_ recommended.
 ```
-#brew install git #If I remember well, it is already available on the system
 brew install cmake
 brew install gettext
 ln -s /usr/local/Cellar/gettext/0.19.2/bin/msgmerge /usr/local/bin/msgmerge